vczh-libraries/Workflow/README.md

         * **OnStartExecution**.
 This function will be called before any execution.
 Nested script and C++ function call will not call this callback multiple times.
         * **OnStopExecution**.
 This function will be called after any execution.
 Nested script and C++ function call will not call this callback multiple times.
     * If the script function calls a C++ function which calls another script function (and nested multiple levels like this), the **WfDebugger** will correctly handle the call stack, and let you see all nested script function calls.

+### Generating C++ Code from Scripts
+* Use `vl::workflow::cppcodegen::GenerateCppFiles` to generate C++ code from Workflow scripts.
+You have some options to choose some names and header comments.
+* Use `vl::workflow::cppcodegen::MergeCppFileContent` to merge the latest generated code with a modified old version of generated code, if you use `@cpp:UseImpl` on some functions to indicate that user should insert their implementation in C++.
+You are able to import their modification for those functions **only** to your new generated code.

 ### Leaning by Unit Test
 There are two important test that will help you build the concept: